-An archaeology graduate of Cardiff University, David has worked in historic environment recording and management in both national and local government organisations in Wales, England and Scotland since the late 1980s.
-With a background in archaeological records with Cadw: Welsh Historic Monuments on archaeological records, he spent 8 years working in aerial photography and mapping, initially with the Royal Commission on the Ancient and Historical Monuments of Scotland and then with Essex County Council, conducting new survey work from a Cessna across Essex, Suffolk and Hertfordshire.
+A Cardiff University archaeology graduate, David has worked in historic environment management and recording at both national and local level in Wales, England and Scotland since the late 1980s.
+Initially working on archaeological records for Cadw: Welsh Historic Monuments, he specialised in aerial photography and mapping, initially with RCAHMS and then Essex County Council, conducting new survey work across Essex, Suffolk and Hertfordshire.

-Joining Perth and Kinross Heritage Trust in 2000, he established the Historic Environment Record and planning archaeology service for the area.
-As Manager since 2005 and now Director, he is responsible for the varied work of the Trust, focusing on regeneration through conservation, life-long-learning, and the development of 'citizen science' projects.
-He has developed and delivered a number of significant projects for the Trust over the last decade including the Carpow logboat, Tay Landscape Partnership Scheme, Glenshee Archaeology Project and Kings Seat Archaeology Project.
-Areas of expertise include project development and funding; partnership working and third sector governance; aerial photography and; the use of GIS in historic environment curation.
+Joining the Trust as Archaeologist in 2000, he established the Historic Environment Record and planning archaeology service for the area.
+As Manager since 2005, and now Director, he is responsible for the varied work of the Trust, focusing on regeneration through conservation, training and life-long-learning, and the development of 'citizen science' projects.
+He has developed and delivered several projects over the last decade including the Carpow logboat, Tay Landscape Partnership Scheme, Glenshee Archaeology Project and Kings Seat Archaeology Project.
+Areas of expertise include project development and the use of GIS in historic environment curation.

 Sophie Nicol is the Trust's Historic Environment Manager.
 Her main duties include the provision of a planning archaeology service to Perth and Kinross Council, and the provision of archaeological information and advice to agri-environment scheme applicants and members of the public.
 Sophie also maintains and enhances the Perth and Kinross Historic Environment Record.